 As it was our second time visiting Brazil and we had already seen Rio de Janeiro, Búzios, Arraial do Cabo, Iguazu and São Paulo, we started looking around to see where we could spend a week, specifically during Christmas, not too far from Rio and without needing to fly, as flights were quite expensive during the holiday season.

-And after many hours of research, I came to the same conclusion: Ilha Grande was the place.
+We were looking for the perfect Christmas destination for our family – me, my husband, my 3 years old daughter Thea and my parents, which had to be safe and have good beaches.
+After many hours of research, I came to the same conclusion: Ilha Grande was the place.
 One of its most charming features is that it’s a car-free zone.
 All the cobbled streets and dirt tracks are completely pedestrianized.
 On top of that, it’s a hiking paradise with amazing beaches.
 What more could I ask for?

 Important things that I took into account: